metabrainz/musicbrainz-server/INSTALL.md

 Troubleshooting
 ---------------

-If you have any difficulties, feel free to ask in #metabrainz on irc.freenode.net, or ask on [our forums](https://community.metabrainz.org/c/musicbrainz).
+If you have any difficulties, feel free to ask in #metabrainz on irc.libera.chat, or ask on [our forums](https://community.metabrainz.org/c/musicbrainz).

 Please report any issues on our [bug tracker](http://tickets.metabrainz.org/).